CiscoAI/kubeflow-scanner/README.md

 ## What is Kubeflow Scanner?

-Kubeflow Scanner is a tool to walk through images in the kubeflow-images-public repo and list all CRITICAL and HIGH vulnerabilities.
+Kubeflow Scanner is a tool to walk through images in a Kubeflow deployment and list CRITICAL and HIGH vulnerabilities.

 Long term, this is a tool that can be run as part of your CI/CD pipeline to blacklist and whitelist vulnerabilities for your Kubeflow deployment.